-At this Half Marathon I was enjoying a pain free run, in fact I was flying along and set a new PR/PB.
+At this Half Marathon I was enjoying a pain-free run I was flying along and set a new PR/PB.
 It wasn’t until I got home that I discovered that one of my toenails had gone black, bruised by the pressure of being squeezed against the front of my trainers.

 In the come days the nail would come off and I decided that I had to be more careful with my feet if I was going to be a runner.
-In this article I share some of the tips that I’ve learnt about how a runner can protect their feet from covering thousands of miles in training and races since that first ‘injury’.
+In this article, I share some of the tips that I’ve learned about how a runner can protect their feet from covering thousands of miles in training and races since that first ‘injury’.

 My error in the Half Marathon mentioned above was that I’d not trimmed my nails enough.
-In my experience as a runner, it’s essential that you keep your nails trimmed short.
+In my experience as a runner, you must keep your nails trimmed short.
 Long nails pushed against the inside of a trainer can create blood pooling under the nail, sharp nails can cut neighboring toes or catch on socks.
-Trim your nails on a regular basis, cutting straight across and then using a nail file to smooth the edges and make sure that they can’t catch on your socks or trouble the toes around them.
+Trim your nails regularly, cutting straight across and then using a nail file to smooth the edges and make sure that they can’t catch on your socks or trouble the toes around them.

-Width – Your foot width will grow 15 percent under the load of running so again you need to allow room to grow when choosing shoes.
+Your foot width will grow up to 10% under the load of running.
+So you need to allow room to grow when choosing shoes.
 If your shoes are too tight then you can get blisters on the sides of your forefoot or cut the circulation to your toes off.